 OOP’s main concern is to hide the data from non-member functions of a class, which it treats like “critical information”.
 Data is closely tied to the member functions of a class, which operates on it.
 It doesn’t allow any non-member function to modify the data inside it.
 Objects communicate with each other through member functions to access their data.

 OOP is developed on the basic concept of “object”, “classes”, “data encapsulation or abstraction”,”inheritance”, and “Polymorphism/overloading”.
-In OOP, programs can be dived into modules by partitioning data and functions, which further can be used as templates for creating new copies of modules, if required.
+In OOP, programs can be divided into modules by partitioning data and functions, which further can be used as templates for creating new copies of modules, if required.

 Definition of Procedure oriented programming(POP)